Close Menu

 Troubleshooting

 • Reluctant pup?
-Relax, put back close to same location, try small high-value treats.
+Relax, put back close to the same location, and try small high-value treats.

 • Too many accidents?
 Double potty breaks and watches.